costa86/python_tutorial/docs/source/numbers.rst

 Float
 ----------------

 Also can be positive, negative or zero.
 It's used to represent decimal numbers.
-Floats can also be used to represent scientiﬁc notation, adopting "e" to indicate the power of 10.
+Floats can also be used to represent `scientiﬁc notation <https://en.wikipedia.org/wiki/Scientific_notation>`_, adopting "e" to indicate the power of 10.

 .. code-block:: python
    :linenos: